Has your child been acting differently since their last sore throat?

 - A history of Scarlet Fever or Rheumatic fever

-Children with PANDAS or PANS seem to have dramatic ups and downs in their OCD and/or tics severity.
-Tics or OCD which are almost always present at a relatively consistent level do not represent an episodic course.
-Many children with OCD or tics have good days and bad days, or even good weeks and bad weeks.
-However, patients with PANDAS or PANS have a very sudden onset or worsening of their symptoms, followed by a slow, gradual improvement.
-If they get another infection, their symptoms suddenly worsen again.
-The increased symptom severity usually persists for at least several weeks, but may last for several months or longer.
-The tics or OCD then seem to gradually fade away, and the children often enjoy a few weeks or several months without problems.
-When they have another infection, the tics or OCD or associated behaviours return just as suddenly and dramatically as they did previously.
+Children with PANDAS or PANS have dramatic ups and downs in their OCD and/or TIC severity.
+TICS or obsessive-compulsive behaviours that are consistent every day level does not represent an episodic course.
+Many children with OCD or TICS have good days and bad days, or even good weeks and bad weeks.
+The difference is that in children with PANDAS/PANS the onset is very sudden, with a sharp worsening in symptoms, followed by a slow, gradual improvements.
+If they acquire another infection, their symptoms will suddenly worsen again.
+Symptoms usually persist for at least several weeks but may last several months or longer.
+The TICS or obsessive behaviours will seem to gradually fade away, and the children will often enjoy a few weeks or months without problems.
+However, in the advent of another infection, the TICS or OCD will return just as suddenly and dramatically as they did the first time.

-By definition, PANDAS and PANS are paediatric disorders.
-It is possible that adolescents and adults may also have immune mediated OCD or tics disorder.
-Although the research studies at the NIMH are restricted to PANDAS and PANS, there are a number of reported cases in the medical literature of adolescent and adult onset OCD and TICS with GABHS and even non-haemolytic streptococcus infections.
+By definition, PANDAS and PANS are pediatric disorders.
+Yet it is possible that adolescents and adults have immune-mediated OCD or TICS.
+Whilst the research in this area remains limited, there are some reported cases of adolescent and adult-onset OCD and TICS, associated with GABHS and even non-hemolytic streptococcus infections.